 First You Feast: Diverse, Playful and All-Around Delicious

-This New American farm-to-fork spot from Houston native chef Martin Stayer also shakes bespoke cocktails and shrubs by Sara Stayer (formerly of Chicago’s Big Star and Au Cheval) with a solid vinyl music selection on rotation.
+This New American farm-to-fork spot from Houston native chef Martin Stayer sports a great wine list curated by Sara Stayer (formerly of Chicago’s Big Star and Au Cheval), shakes up bespoke cocktails and shrubs by chef-turned-bartender Sarah Troxell, and has a solid vinyl music selection on rotation.

 A eclectic, leafy neighborhood space (reminiscent of LA’s famed Ivy) showcases chef Dimitri Voutsinas’ (a Bar Boulud alum) market food, meat and cheese pairings, grilled pizzas, and fresh pastries.
 Brunch is also immensely popular.